Tanvir284/My-Competitive-programming-journey/README.md

 # My Competitive Programming Journey

 This repository contains my personal archive of competitive programming solutions and notes.
-All code was written in C++ while practicing on [Codeforces](https://codeforces.com/profile/ruhittanvir14).
+All code was written in C++ and python while practicing on [Codeforces](https://codeforces.com/profile/ruhittanvir14).
 It serves both as a learning resource and a demonstration of my problem solving approach.

 ## Contents